PGCE PrimarySouthwark Campus

 This module focuses on spoken language as a key area of the English curriculum in order to explore culture and deepen learning in the classroom.

 General Primary with Mathematics

 We offer a Primary PGCE with Mathematics pathway.
 If you choose this route you will have the opportunity to develop your expertise in all areas of Primary mathematics teaching and learning.
-You will study the Raising Achievement in Mathematics module at Masters level and, as part of your Alternative Educational Setting placement, you will gain valuable experience working and teaching in a secondary school Maths department.
+You will study the Raising Achievement in Mathematics module at Masters level.

 Completion and employment rates for our PGCE are both above the sector norms and we have been identified as a good provider of initial teacher training (OFSTED 2014).
 Although we pride ourselves in providing teachers for London schools, successful students enter the teaching profession in a variety of schools within the UK.